Alexander Newley: Early life

 Newley's father was actor and songwriter Anthony Newley, and his mother is actress Joan Collins, with whom he appeared in the 1969 film Can Heironymus Merkin Ever Forget Mercy Humppe and Find True Happiness?.
-Also known as Sacha Newley, he is one of two children from Collins' second marriage to Newley; the other being writer/broadcaster Tara Newley.
-From an early age he loved the drama of the stage and transformative power of actors.
+Also known as Sacha Newley, he is one of two children from Collins' second marriage to Newley, the other being writer/broadcaster Tara Newley.
+From an early age, he loved the drama of the stage and transformative power of actors.

 Portraits

-Christopher Reeve, Oliver Stone and Steven Berkoff.
+Newley has painted Christopher Reeve, Oliver Stone and Steven Berkoff.
 His portraits of Vidal and Reeve form part of the permanent collection of the National Portrait Gallery at The Smithsonian in Washington DC.

 His portraits of Nigel Hawthorne in character as King George III were commissioned by the British National Theatre to promote their premiere production of the Alan Bennett play The Madness of George III.
 In 2006, Newley's full-length portrait of Hawthorne was acquired by the Victoria and Albert Museum for their permanent collection celebrating Theatre in the 20th century.

 In 2016, Newley completed a series of portraits of Kenneth Branagh, Judi Dench, Adrian Lester, Derek Jacobi and Lily James.
 Newley worked on the portraits for a year, and was granted access backstage at the Garrick Theatre in order to capture the energy and dynamism of the actors in character.
-These were featured in a major solo exhibition Portraits in Character and charity gala auction at St Martin in the Fields in which Jeffrey Archer was the auctioneer.
-His portrait of David Suchet, revealed at The Garrick Club in October 2016, and now hangs in the most esteemed spot in the Garrick bar.
+These were featured in a major solo exhibition Portraits in Character and charity gala auction at St Martin-in-the-Fields in which Jeffrey Archer was the auctioneer.
+Newley's portrait of David Suchet, revealed at the Garrick Club in October 2016, now hangs in the most esteemed spot in the Garrick bar.